Estimated reading time: 5 minutes

-Bounce back loans have been extended.
-The scheme is now open to applications until 31st January 2021.
+Bounce back loans have been extended again.
+The scheme is now open to applications until 31st March 2021.

 The loans were originally made available back in May 2020.
 However, if you didn’t claim or are considering increasing your bounce back loan below are some FAQs.